 This combining of elements, this set of complex decisions that puts you in control as you exchange health for points in order to mislead yourself, actually makes Swordship seem more condensed in a section of the game – advancement and unlocks – where many arcade games start to feel a little too bloated.
 You always make these intriguing, potentially favorable choices.
 Every unlock, every point, and every life have significance.
 This game is simply amazing.

+A basic idea that fails to spark and terrible writing undermine the otherwise captivating spirit of early-aughts double-A gaming.
 The marketing materials for Wanted: Dead characterize the game as a “love letter to the sixth generation of consoles,” which includes the PS2, Xbox, and Gamecube.
 It’s the creation of veterans from that era; Takayuki Kikuchi, a former employee of Tecmo whose credentials include the original Ninja Gaiden, formed the development company Soleil.
 It’s ironic that intense and persistent distaste may often accompany a love affair, and I’m not a big fan of Wanted: Dead.
 I don’t enjoy storyline that is 70% playing about with cop movie clichés, wave-based confrontations that often butcher you just before a checkpoint, or abrupt, pseudo-Gearsy shooting.
 I dislike campaign design that appears to be mostly used for Easter eggs and one-off vignettes.
 These items don’t appeal to me at all.
 However, I do sort of adore them.

 I suspect the reason I love them is that I belong to the target audience of Wanted: Dead, which is early middle-aged players who came of age during the golden age of the “double-A game” – in other words, games from the early days of broadband, before Naughty Dog and Ubisoft made every third-person rival learn parkour and court comparison with HBO, before Steam became ubiquitous and trade-ins became extinct, and before every game required a season pass and a loot treadmill.
 During this period, there were less established ideas about what a videogame should accomplish, thus mid-tier 3D action games in particular were allowed to be unpolished, raw, brutal, brazenly slammed together, and, very frequently, an entire pile of arse.
 The concept of “double-A” seems to have been invented by nutters who could never move on from Midway’s passing, so I’m not convinced it ever truly happened.
 But whether it’s a rose-colored illusion or not, it perfectly matches Wanted: Dead.